San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 Bar Ristorante Boboli

-Located on Via San Giovanni, Bar Ristorante Boboli is a casual eatery that is frequented by both locals and tourists.
+Located on Via San Giovanni, Bar Ristorante Boboli is a casual eatery that is frequented by a mix of people.
 The menu features typical Tuscan fare at fair prices.
-Sit al fresco for drinks and people watching, then maybe decide to stay for dinner!

 Le Vecchie Mura

 Featuring a full menu of classic Tuscan cuisine, Le Vecchie Mura is an excellent restaurant with an amazing terrace.
-We suggest booking ahead and then ordering the local Pici pasta.
+We suggest booking ahead and then ordering the Pici pasta.

 LINFA

 Hailed as one of the area’s top restaurants, LINFA has earned a Michelin star for their top quality cooking.
-The local dishes are well presented and the wait staff are helpful with wine recommendations.
+The dishes are well presented and the wait staff are helpful with wine recommendations.

 Map of San Gimignano